Modern triangle geometry

 A further revival of interest was witnessed with the advent of the modern electronic computer.
 The triangle geometry has again become an active area of research pursued by a group of dedicated geometers.
-As epitomizing this revival, one can point out the formulation of the concept of a "triangle centre" and the compilation by Clark Kimberling of an encyclopedia of triangle centers containing a listing of nearly 50,000 triangle centers and their properties and also the compilation of a catalogue of triangle cubics with detailed descriptions of several properties of more than 1200 triangle cubics.
+As epitomizing this revival, one can point out the formulation of the concept of a "triangle centre" and the compilation by Clark Kimberling of an Encyclopedia of Triangle Centers containing a listing of nearly 70,000 triangle centers and their properties and also the compilation of a catalogue of triangle cubics with detailed descriptions of several properties of more than 1200 triangle cubics.
 The open access journal Forum Geometricorum founded by Paul Yiu of Florida Atlantic University in 2001 also provided a tremendous impetus in furthering this new found enthusiasm for triangle geometry.
 Unfortunately, since 2019, the journal is not accepting submissions although back issues are still available online.

 The Lemoine geometry

+Lemoine (symmedian) point L of triangle △ABC.